envato/unwrappr/README.md

 Even the automation we have for Market requires some manual and cerebral labour to get the dependency update into production.

-**TODO:** Modify this section if going public
-## <a id="experiment"></a> :microscope: Experiment
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/unwrappr`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## <a id="installation"></a> :floppy_disk: Installation

     $ gem install unwrappr